 GEOL 117.
 Geological Disasters (2)

 Corequisite: GEOL 117L.
-This seated lecture and online lab combination explores the hazards associated with geological processes, including earthquakes, volcanoes, landslides, and flooding.
+This lecture and lab combination explores the hazards associated with geological processes, including earthquakes, volcanoes, landslides, and flooding.
 Students will learn fundamental scientific concepts, evaluate risks posed by natural hazards, and assess potential mitigation strategies.
 (Available for General Education, B1 Physical Science.
-Students satisfy the B3 Science Laboratory Activity requirement …
+Students satisfy the B3 Science Laboratory Activity requirement by completing …

 GEOL 117L.
 Geological Disasters Lab (1)

 Corequisite: GEOL 117.
-This seated lecture and online lab combination explores the hazards associated with geological processes, including earthquakes, volcanoes, landslides, and flooding.
+This lecture and lab combination explores the hazards associated with geological processes, including earthquakes, volcanoes, landslides, and flooding.
 Students will learn fundamental scientific concepts, evaluate risks posed by natural hazards, and assess potential mitigation strategies.
 (Available for General Education, B3 Science Laboratory Activity.
-Students satisfy the B1 Physical Science requirement …
+Students satisfy the B1 Physical Science requirement by completing …

 GEOL 122.
 The World Ocean (3)

 Introduction to the oceans.
 Evolution of the ocean basins, their environment and resources.
 Aspects of biological, chemical, geological and physical oceanography.
 (Available for General Education, B1 Physical Science.
 Students may satisfy the B3 Science Laboratory Activity requirement by completing GEOL 123.)

 Recommended Corequisite or Preparatory: GEOL 122.
 Introduction to oceanographic data, its collection and interpretation.
 3 hours lab, field trips.
 (Available for General Education, B3 Science Laboratory Activity requirement provided GEOL 122 is also completed.)